 1c.
-Learning objective(s) aligned to the specified scope and sequence s about the alignment of the learning have checked one of the b ou have completed this section, you will ☐ Aligned ☐ Not aligned ☐ Unable to determine sequence document is to examine the district timeline, sc is aligned to the specified scope and cope and sequence document, and/or is always completed after the classroom framework and/or yearly s on the exact day listed in t with the district's pacing of designated timeline date, scope and sequence documents he curriculum framework; rathe If the curriculum.
-Thus, if the les the expected range of the district pacing s.
-This look-for is not about the lesson falling er, it is about whether the lesson is in line son falls a few days before or after the to the specified scope and sequence.
-Mark r the designated timeline date. - on target for grade-level standa or 1a and/or if you could not determine ards in 1b, then you will most likely check 1d.
-Learning objective (s) evident to the students es to note if learning objectives were evident ill have checked one of the boxes. ☐ Evident ☐ Not evident ☐ Unable to determine on the structure of the less but do so if you can.
-Avoid son, it may not always be possib ts, "What are you learning?"
-Depending ble to ask students this question directly, doing?" as this question usually produces ag objective.
-As students respond, liste n for whether they can state the ell you what activities or topics t earning objective is evident to the students. e learning objective in their own words, they are working on or if they can read the you learning about are you learning?" or "What are earning/Show me what you mean."
-It is ve in their own words. in every class should be all consistent for you to recor ble to articulate what they are le rd on 1d if the learning objective articulate the learning objective, ning.
-Because every student, on every day, earning, all answers should align and be is evident to students.
-However, if one of use your best judgment to mark either
+Learning objective(s) aligned to the specified scope and sequence

+Section 1c of the data collection tool has three checkboxes about the alignment of the learning objective(s) to the specified scope and sequence.
+After you have completed this section, you will have checked one of the boxes.

+□ Aligned □ Not aligned □ Unable to determine

+The only way to determine whether the learning objective is aligned to the specified scope and sequence document is to examine the district timeline, scope and sequence document, and/or pacing guide.
+As with 1b, this step is dependent on 1a and is always completed after the classroom visit.

+The intent is to determine whether the lesson falls within the expected range of the district pacing framework and/or yearly scope and sequence documents.
+This look-for is not about the lesson falling on the exact day listed in the curriculum framework; rather, it is about whether the lesson is in line with the district's pacing of the curriculum.
+Thus, if the lesson falls a few days before or after the designated timeline date, it should be considered aligned to the specified scope and sequence.
+Mark "Not aligned" if the lesson falls a few weeks before or after the designated timeline date.

+If you could not determine the learning objective in look-for 1a and/or if you could not determine whether the objective was on target for grade-level standards in 1b, then you will most likely check "Unable to determine" for 1c as well.

+1d.
+Learning objective(s) evident to the students

+Section 1d of the data collection tool has three checkboxes to note if learning objectives were evident to students.
+After you have completed this section, you will have checked one of the boxes.

+□ Evident □ Not evident □ Unable to determine ---

+The only way to make this determination is to ask students, "What are you learning?"
+Depending on the structure of the lesson, it may not always be possible to ask students this question directly, but do so if you can.
+Avoid asking students, "What are you doing?" as this question usually produces responses about the activity rather than about the learning objective.

+You may have to probe deeper to ascertain whether the learning objective is evident to the students.
+As students respond, listen for whether they can state the learning objective in their own words, not for whether they can tell you what activities or topics they are working on or if they can read the objective from the board, workbook, or text.

+You might ask, "What are you learning?" followed by "Why are you learning \\\\\?" or "What are you learning about \\\\\?" or "Show me what you are learning/Show me what you mean."
+It is important to urge students to articulate a learning objective in their own words.

+Ask three or four students individually what they are learning.
+Because every student, on every day, in every class should be able to articulate what they are learning, all answers should align and be consistent for you to record on 1d if the learning objective is evident to students.
+However, if one of the students is unable to articulate the learning objective, use your best judgment to mark either "Evident" or "Not evident."